stolostron/rhacm-docs/manage_cluster/create_bare.md

 * A Red Hat OpenShift image pull secret; see [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html)

+* Enable the bare metal feature flag to view the bare metal options.
+The bare metal selections and options are hidden by a feature flag by default.
+You can enable the feature flags by completing the following steps:

+  1. Start the command line interface:

+    ```
+    oc cli edit commands
+    ```

+  2. Open the deploy script to modify the settings:

+    ```
+    oc get deploy
+    ```

+  3. Change the feature flag setting to *true*.
+Your update should look like the following example:

+    ```
+    featureFlags_baremetal: "true"
+    ```

 ## Creating your cluster with the Red Hat Advanced Cluster Management for Kubernetes console {#bare_creating-your-cluster-with-the-red-hat-advanced-cluster-management-for-kubernetes-console}

 To create clusters from the Red Hat Advanced Cluster Management for Kubernetes console, complete the following steps: